Considering Advanced Work Packaging? Don’t fall prey to these common misconceptions!

 The reality is that material tracking systems have little to no impact on your ability to execute an AWP-driven project.
 It is called Advanced Work Packaging because it happens in advance of engineering, procurement and construction — long before a single penny is spent, or a single piece of material arrives on site.

 AWP requires only that you align procurement with the path of construction, and that happens when you’re building your work packages, long before you need to track on-site materials.
-Material tracking systems are great, they’re just not required for AWP implementation.
+Material tracking systems are important, they’re just not required for AWP implementation.

 “Owners are reluctant to fund AWP-related work.”